williamag929/BaseShiftWork/ShiftWork.Mobile/SETUP.md

 ### 4. Run on Device/Emulator

+> Android 14 devices require a Dev Client (Expo Go cannot include extra permissions like `DETECT_SCREEN_CAPTURE`).
+Use the steps below.

 **Option A: Physical Device (Easiest)**
 1. Install "Expo Go" app from App Store (iOS) or Play Store (Android)
 2. Scan the QR code from the terminal